What Is Satellite IoT? Closing Gaps in Global Connectivity

 Types of satellite IoT networks

 A satellite constellation is a group of artificial satellites working together as a system.
-These constellations can provide permanent or nearly global coverage depending on how many satellites there are and their position in relation to the earth.
+These constellations can provide permanent or nearly global coverage depending on how many satellites there are and their position in relation to the Earth.
 The bigger and denser the constellation, the closer it gets to providing real-time data.

 Generally, there are three main types of satellite networks that can be leveraged for IoT connectivity: Low Earth Orbit (LEO), Medium Earth Orbit (MEO), and Geostationary (GEO).
 They’re characterized by orbital height, where they’re deployed, and ground coverage area.
-Some of these constellations are “stationary” (moving in sync with Earth’s equator), while others move across Earth.
+Some of these constellations are “stationary” (moving in sync with the Earth’s equator), while others move across the Earth.

 LEO satellites have a smaller coverage area and circle Earth every 90 minutes, which means they’re available at the same location 16 times in every 24 hour period.
-This may only suffice for some IoT applications.
+This may suffice for some IoT applications.
 For more frequent IoT service availability, providers have been creating constellations of numerous LEO satellites that work together with various ground stations.

 What are the benefits of satellite IoT?

-Satellite IoT offers a unique connectivity solution—it’s the only option where the infrastructure is in space, orbiting the earth.
-Depending on the orbit, the satellites may change position over time while maintaining the same general blanket coverage, or stay in the same position relative to the earth.
+Satellite IoT offers a unique connectivity solution—it’s the only option where the infrastructure is in space, orbiting the Earth.
+Depending on the orbit, the satellites may change position over time while maintaining the same general blanket coverage, or stay in the same position relative to the Earth.

-Keeps devices connected in locations with no terrestrial infrastructure
+1. Keeps devices connected in remote locations

 When you deploy in remote environments, your connectivity options become far more limited.
 While cellular networks are available worldwide, some deployments may be too isolated for even cellular coverage.
 In these cases, the alternative has traditionally been to build your own infrastructure on site—an expensive process that also requires you to maintain and secure the network yourself.